c-goenka/board-wizard/README.md

 - Some setup issues with git, venv, and pip that took some ChatGPT and stackoverlfow to fix
 - Built simple Streamlit UI
 - Reading and understanding LangChain implementation
+- Current plan: build first version and test for one game. if it works well then add additional features
+- Going through the tutorial to implement the basic
+- I want to load PDFS.
+Started using PyPDFLoader.
+I need it for many files so found PyPDFDirectoryLoader
+- Went through all of tutorial and have a basic version working.
+Answered a question about Ra correctly
+- I'm realizing that if I have multiple games in context, its hard to decide which game the question is about.